 1. To Be One of the Pious Servants

 Whoever is chosen by Allah to do it is one of the pious and nobles: for he is able to get up at night.
-No one can do it except for the one who is blessed by Allah
+No one can do it except for the one who Allah blesses

 “The servants of the Merciful are those who walk the earth in humility, and when the ignorant address them, they say, “Peace.”Al- Furqan 63.